Co-Designed Architectures for Modular Superconducting Quantum Computers: Quantum Co-Design with SNAILs

 \subsection{Example SNAIL Quantum Computer}

-To demonstrate and characterize the capabilities of a superconducting quantum computer using SNAIL modulators we constructed a quantum state router and a number of quantum modules with an overall architecture shown in Figure~\ref{fig:hatlabRouterAndModule}a.
-In each module, four qubits are directly coupled to the same SNAIL using unique frequency modes allowing \isfam gates between each qubit pair (intra-module gates).
+To demonstrate and characterize the capabilities of a superconducting quantum computer using SNAIL modulators, \colorhl[yellow]{in previous work}~\cite{zhou2021modular}, we constructed a quantum state router and a number of quantum modules with an overall architecture shown in Fig.~\ref{fig:hatlabRouterAndModule}a.
+In each module, four qubits are directly coupled to the same SNAIL using unique frequency modes allowing \isfam gates between each qubit pair.

 The router is made with a SNAIL chip placed inside a 3D superconducting waveguide.
 The SNAIL and the $TE_{10k}$ modes of the waveguide all couple to the SNAIL.
 Thus all qubits in module $M_k$ can couple with waveguide mode $W_k$. $W_k$ is coupled both to the SNAIL in $M_k$ as well as the SNAIL in the quantum state router and can form a gate with any element in either the module or quantum state router.
 In our system $W_k$ is constructed as a cavity, which has slightly different properties than a qubit, but can still function to build \isfam gates.
 Conceptually, $W_k$ can also be built as a qubit.